After reading and discussing this text, students should be able to:

 That I was surprised by the popularity of the dish is a reflection of my own cultural background.
 I had been living on the urban east coast where there was a high value given to fresh, nutritious, and innovative foods.
 GBC did not fit those expectations, nor did it fit the food ethos and aesthetics of my southern upbringing where holiday foods were made from scratch and required culinary skill and finesse.
 In contrast, GBC is made by opening cans of green beans, cream of mushroom soup, and fried onions, mixing the contents together, and baking the mixture in the oven, none of which is too demanding.

 As a folklorist, however, I wanted to understand how this tradition came about.
-Folklore shares many theoretical perspectives and methods with anthropology, and Franz Boas’ concept of is foundational.
+Folklore shares many theoretical perspectives and methods with anthropology, and Franz Boas’ concept of cultural relativism is foundational.
 That means that we need to understand how a practice functions and what it means within the culture using it, rather than judge it according to our own standards.

 In order to gain that understanding, I conducted formal and informal interviews with students and residents in the region and did ethnographic research.
 I then took my observations on GBC as a tradition back to members of this regional culture to see if they agreed with my interpretations.
 They affirmed that the interpretations made explicit the implicit meanings of the tradition.
 (This kind of collaborative, reflexive fieldwork ensures the accuracy of conclusions drawn by the researcher and is common practice in folkloristics.)